surma/surma.dev/content/things/webgpu.md

 Outside of the web, a new generation of graphics APIs have established themselves which expose a more low-level interface to graphics cards and accommodate multiple requirements.
 On the one hand, GPUs are almost ubiquitous now.
 Even our mobile devices have capable GPUs built in.
 As a result, _both_ modern graphics programming (like ray tracing) and GPGPU use-cases are increasingly common.
 On the other hand, most of our devices have multi-core processors, so being able to interact with the GPU from multiple threads can be an important optimization vector.
 While they were at it, they also revisited some design decisions of the previous APIs and front-loaded a lot of the validation work that GPUs have to do, allowing the developer to squeeze more performance out of the GPUs.

 The most popular of the next-gen GPU APIs are Vulcan by the Khronos Group, Metal by Apple and DirectX 12 by Microsoft.
 To bring these new capabilities to the web, WebGPU was born.
+While WebGL is just a thing wrapper around OpenGL, WebGPU is more than that.
+It introduces its own abstractions and doesn’t directly mirror any of these native APIs.
+This is partially because no single API is available on all systems, but also because many concepts (such as extremely low-level memory management) aren’t idiomatic for a web-facing API.
+As a result, a new API was designed that feels “webby”, and can be implemented on top of each of these APIs.
 It abstracts the idiosyncrasies of these different APIs and has been standardized in the W3C with all major browser vendors having a seat at the table.
-Due to their low-level nature and their sheer power, WebGPU has a bit of a learning curve and is relatively heavy on the setup, but I’ll try to break it down as best I can.
+Due to its comparatively low-level nature and its sheer power, WebGPU has a bit of a learning curve and is relatively heavy on the setup, but I’ll try to break it down as best I can.
 As the title of this blog post implies, I will restrict myself to GPGPU use-case without using WebGPU to draw pixels.
 I think it may make it easier to grasp as an introduction to WebGPU.

 ### Adapters and Devices